Tuttotorna/OMNIABASE/README.md

 It changes the depth at which a phenomenon becomes structurally visible.
 Its task is to expose what remains, emerges, or collapses beyond a single representation.

+**Author:** Massimiliano Brighindi
+brighissimo@gmail.com

+---

+## Overview

-Omniabase is a general multirepresentational framework for structural analysis beyond a single representation.
+OMNIABASE is a general multirepresentational framework for structural analysis beyond a single representation.

 Its core premise is simple: